Proof Theory for Intuitionistic Strong L\"ob Logic: Logics and calculi

-\begin{enumerate} \item $\phi$ is principal in $R$; \item between $S$ and the conclusion of $R$ there is exactly one $\rsch_{\rm SL}$-inference in which $\phi$ is principal, and it is the diagonal formula of that inference. \end{enumerate} The segment from the premise of $R$ till $S$ is a {\em $\phi$-critical segment}.
-It is important to recall our convention from Section~\ref{secclassical} about strict ancestors; in the definition of $\phi$-critical inference, the $\phi$ mentioned in 1.\ is required to be a strict ancestor of the $\phi$ mentioned in 2.
-Note that $\phi$ must be a boxed formula, since it is the diagonal formula of a $\rsch_{\rm SL}$-inference.
+\begin{enumerate} \item $\bx \phi$ is principal in $R$; \item between $(\Ga \seq \bx \phi)$ and the conclusion of $R$ there is exactly one $\rsch_{\rm SL}$-inference in which~$\bx \phi$ is principal, and it is the diagonal formula of that inference. \end{enumerate} The segment from the premise of $R$ till $(\Ga \seq \bx \phi)$ is a {\em $\bx \phi$-critical segment}.
+It is important to recall our convention from Section~\ref{secclassical} about strict ancestors; in the definition of $\bx \phi$-critical inference, the $\bx \phi$ mentioned in 1.\ is required to be a strict ancestor of the $\bx \phi$ mentioned in 2.